 Tunnel pasteurization is one of the methods that doesn’t cause flavor deterioration.
 Its biggest drawback is that it can be an expensive alternative.

 Tunnel pasteurizers can be equipped with automatic-stop mechanisms to safeguard against over-pasteurization of the product if the internal conveyor happens to halt or malfunction.
 This keeps your product safe and in optimal condition for consumption.

 Variety of Size and Dimensions

-Tunnel pasteurizers come in different sizes and dimensions depending upon the product being packaged, the container needed and required output.
+Tunnel pasteurizers come in different sizes and dimensions depending upon the product being packaged, the container needed, and the required output.
 This equipment can be custom designed to suit the needs of the client.

-One technology to consider is tunnel pasteurization.
-Available in a range of sizes, dimensions and technical specifications, there’s sure to be a tunnel pasteurization that can fit your needs.
+Available in a range of sizes, dimensions and technical specifications, there’s sure to be tunnel pasteurization solutions that can fit your needs.
 However, if you find there aren’t, a custom-designed tunnel pasteurizer can be made to suit your company’s needs.